Learning to Reduce Search Space for Generalizable Neural Routing Solver: Further Analyses

-\paragraph{L2R vs. D-SSR} To validate the effectiveness of our proposed L2R, we conduct a comparative experiment against a dynamic distance-based SSR model, ensuring identical experimental settings.
-We systematically analyze the advantages of L2R, mainly including: (1) overall performance on real-world instances, (2) optimality gap and optimality ratio per instance, (3) impacts of different candidate node selection strategies, and (4) solution visualizations comparing the two approaches.
-As detailed in \cref{append:l2r_vs_dssr}, L2R consistently demonstrates better candidate selection on real-world problems and significantly outperforms the dynamic D-SSR baseline.
-These findings further underscore the superior practical applicability of L2R in real-world scenarios.
+To validate the effectiveness of our proposed L2R, we evaluate it on large-scale TSPLib and CVRPLib benchmarks against D-SSR, a variant that replaces the learned reduction model with a distance-based $k$-NN rule while maintaining identical training settings.
+We systematically analyze the advantages of L2R, mainly including: (1) overall performance, (2) effects of different reduction strategies, and (3) instance-wise optimality gaps and ratios.

-\paragraph{Complexity Analysis} We present the time and space complexity analyses for three different constructive models: L2R with learning-based SSR, INViT with distance-based SSR, and LEHD without SSR.
-The results in \cref{append:complexity_analysis} demonstrate that our local solution construction model achieves significantly lower computational complexity than both LEHD and INViT.
-This advantage is particularly evident in the substantially reduced runtime compared to existing representative models.
+\paragraph{Overall Performance} As shown in \cref{table:ablation_lib_l2r_dssr}, compared with traditional D-SSR, our proposed L2R achieves better generalization on large-scale TSPLib and CVRPLib instances.
+Notably, this advantage becomes more pronounced when solving complex CVRP instances.